RaidTheWeb/dotfiles/README.md

 # Oneshot dotfiles:

-Used: i3-gaps, polybar, kitty, picom, rofi
+Used: i3-gaps, polybar, kitty, picom, rofi, nerd-fonts-jetbrains-mono

 Backgrounds are in `i3/`.